balancer/docs-v3/docs/integration-guides/guides/remove-liquidity-from-pool.md

 /**
  * Applies slippage to an amount in a given direction *
- * @param amount amout to apply slippage to
+ * @param amount amount to apply slippage to
  * @param direction +1 adds the slippage to the amount, and -1 will remove the slippage from the amount
  * @returns
  */